ibexa/documentation-developer/docs/administration/back_office/content_tab_switcher.md

 A new custom tab is defined in the line 28, the line 31 defines items for the second level.

-For new tabs it is also required to render its section in the Content editing form.
+For new tabs it is also required to render its section in the content editing form.
 To do it, register the UI Component:

 ```yaml
 [[= include_file('code_samples/back_office/content_type/config/custom_services.yaml') =]]